leanprover/lean2/src/emacs/README.md

 lean-mode files are located.
 With that information, update the `lean-emacs-path` variable accordingly.

-Case 4: Install Lean in Windows
+Installed Lean 2 in Windows
 -------------------------------
 ```elisp
 ;; Set up lean-root path